Economy of Kenya: Tourism

+In 2018, domestic tourists’ bed occupancy accounted for 52.9% of the total bed occupancy in the country.

+Kenya offers numerous large national parks in a wide variety of landscapes.
+Besides the coast, there are large deserts, steppes and mountains.
+The national parks and nature reserves contain the natural habitats of many animal species.

 Financial services

 Kenya is East Africa's hub for financial services.
 The Nairobi Stock Exchange (NSE) is ranked 4th in Africa in terms of market capitalisation.
-One of the popular ways to invest in Kenya is through Money Market Funds (MMFs).
-This is because money market funds offer a high return than a typical bank savings account without compromising on the ability to withdraw at any time.

-The Kenya banking system is supervised by the Central Bank of Kenya.
-As of late July 2004, the system consisted of 43 commercial banks (down from 48 in 2001), several non-bank financial institutions, including mortgage companies, four savings and loan associations, and many foreign-exchange bureaus.
-Two of the four largest banks, the Kenya Commercial Bank and the National Bank of Kenya, are partially government-owned, and the others, Barclays Bank and Standard Chartered, are majority foreign-owned.
-Most of the smaller banks are family-owned and -operated.
+The banking sector in Kenya is regulated by The Central Bank Of Kenya.
+Kenya's banking sector is mainly dominated by local commercial banks, namely Equity Bank, Kenya Commercial Bank, NCBA Bank, Diamond Trust Bank, Cooperative Bank, and National Bank.
+The Kenya Commercial Bank is the largest bank in Kenya by asset size and branch network as of 2023.

-Kenya has a number of high-profile accounting, tax and audit firms having a presence in the region providing financial services.
-The Big Four accounting firms, Mazars, Grant Thornton International, PKF International actively operate within the financial system, and are often responsible for the audit of Nairobi Stock Exchange (NSE) firms.
-A number of large local firms such as Anant Bhatt LLP, BC Patel & Co, Githuku Mwangi & Kabia, Devani & Devani, and KKCO also play an integral part in serving the needs of Sacco Societies Regulatory Authority registered companies and private companies within the financial ecosystem.
+Kenya enjoys the presence of a number of high-profile accounting firms.
+The Big Four firms, Mazars, Grant Thornton International, and PKF International actively operate within the financial system, and are often responsible for the audit of Nairobi Stock Exchange firms.

+Shipbuilding

+Kenya’s first commercial-sized ship to be built from scratch—not only in Kenya but also in the whole of East Africa—was launched in October 2023.
+The 1800-ton vessel, the MV Uhuru II, will ferry goods and petroleum across Lake Victoria.

 Labour

-In 2006, Kenya's labour force was estimated to include about 12 million workers, almost 75% in agriculture.
-The number employed outside small-scale agriculture and pastoralism was about 6 million.
-In 2004, about 15% of the labour force was officially classified as unemployed.
-Other estimates place Kenya's unemployment much higher, in some estimates up to 40%.
-In recent years, Kenya's labour force has shifted from the countryside to the cities, such as Nairobi, as Kenya becomes increasingly urbanised.
+In 2022, Kenya's labour force was estimated to include about 24 million workers.
+In recent years, much of Kenya's labour force has moved from the countryside to cities such as Nairobi, as Kenya becomes increasingly urbanised.

 The labour force participation rate in Kenya has been constant from 1997 to 2010 for both women and men.
 In 1997, 65% of women were employed in some type of labour and 76% of men were employed.
 In 2005, 60% of women and 70% of men were in the labour force, increasing slightly to 61% of women and 72% of men in 2010.

-Family farm labour

-In the past 20 years, Kenyans have moved away from family farming towards jobs that pay wages or to start small businesses outside of agriculture.
+In the past 20 years, many Kenyans have moved away from family farming towards wage labour, small business entrepreneurship, and informal work.
 In 1989, 4.5 million Kenyans out of a total working population of 7.3M worked on family farms.
 In 2009, only 6.5M Kenyans out of a total working population of 14.3M worked on family farms.
 Of these, 3.8M were women and 2.7M were men.